The opportunity that's slipping away while you're building your career

 You can't get these years back.

 The Launch Window is closing whether you're ready or not.
 Your kids are growing up.
 Culture is shaping them every day.
-And the legacy you're building right now—whether by intention or default—is the one they'll carry with them.
+And the legacy you're building right now (whether by intention or default) is the one they'll carry with them.

 You don't need to be a parenting expert.
 You don't need to overhaul everything overnight.
-You just need a framework.
-A system.
-A plan.
+You just need a framework, a system, a plan.

 That's what I've spent the past few years building.
 And now I'm formalizing it.